dzackgarza/Qual-Review-and-Solutions/Algebra/Review Doc/sections/9960 UGA Problems.md

 :::

 ::: {.problem title="Hungerford 2.2.1"}
-Let $G$ be a finite abelian group thatis not cyclic.
+Let $G$ be a finite abelian group that is not cyclic.
 Show that $G$ contains a subgroup isomorphic to
 $\mathbb{Z}_p \oplus \mathbb{Z}_p$ for some prime $p$.
 :::

-::: {.problem title="Hungerford 2.2.12.b.)}
+::: {.problem title="Hungerford 2.2.12.b.)"}
-Determine (up to isomorphism"}all abelian groups of order 64; do the same for order 96.
+Determine (up to isomorphism) all abelian groups of order 64; do the same for order 96.
 :::

 ::: {.problem title="Hungerford 2.4.1"}